Ye Shengtao

-Biography

 Early life

 Ye was born on 28 October 1894 in Wu County, Jiangsu province.
 His name at birth was Ye Shaojun (葉紹鈞), and his courtesy name was Bingchen (秉臣).
 His father worked as a bookkeeper for a landlord and they lived a very modest life.
 When he was six years old, he entered a mediocre school for primary study.
 He often followed his father to work.
 He travelled around the city and experienced the lives of the poor.

 In 1907, Ye entered Caoqiao Secondary School (草橋中學).
 After his graduation, he worked as a primary school teacher, before being dismissed by the school in 1914.
 Finding himself unemployed, he devoted himself entirely to writing classical Chinese novels, which were published in "Libailiu Magazine" (《禮拜六》 "Saturday Magazine"), until he found work as the Chinese teacher of a school set up by the Shanghai Commercial Press (商務印書館上海印刷廠).
 At the same time, he became the editor of primary textbooks of the Shanghai Commercial Press in 1915.

 Ye had been living in an era of instability, including the 1894 Sino-Japanese War, the Hundred Days' Reform, and later the Sphere of Influence (列強割據).
 His early life experiences affected his sense of nationalism and contributed to his later career as a journalist and an educator.